Server card is public, tools are authorized

 Connect AI assistants to approved MerchandAise capabilities through MCP-compatible tool discovery, authorization boundaries, and production review paths for safe merchandise automation.

 This is the dedicated discovery page for AI agent builders evaluating MerchandAise MCP-compatible tool access.
-It explains the public discovery endpoint, the assistant authorization boundary, and the launch review path.
+It explains the public server card, the assistant-authorized tools list, and the launch review path.

 Use it when an assistant needs structured access to merchandise discovery, quoting, or approved operations without bypassing human governance.